 Remember, there is a presumption of innocence, which means that unless the prosecutors can prove that you did what they're claiming you did, the jury has to find you not guilty.

-If you're found not guilty, you're done; if you're found guilty, then obviously, the judge will have an opportunity to sentence you without you having the benefit of having worked out a plea agreement.
+If you're found not guilty, you're done; if you're found guilty, then, obviously, the judge will have the opportunity to sentence you without the benefit of having worked out a plea agreement.

 As you can see, I've said a mouthful here, but the bottom line is that your first move should be to hire a criminal defense attorney like me, who has been practicing for twenty-five years.

 So, pick up the phone.
 Give me a call.
-We'll get this thing moving in the right direction so you can end up with the best resolution and get out of the criminal justice system as fast as possible.
+We'll get this process moving in the right direction so you can achieve the best possible resolution and exit the criminal justice system as quickly as possible.